adamrenklint/bap/README.md

 - ```stop(time, [params])``` stop playback of slot at (AudioContext) time
 - ```stop([params])``` stop playback of slot immediately
 - ```connect(effect)``` route output signal to destination via effect or chain
+- ```bypass``` boolean to bypass all effects, effect type string or array of strings to bypass specific effect types, defaults to false

 ### layer

 - ```start(time, [params])``` start playback of slot at (AudioContext) time
 - ```start([params])``` start playback of slot immediately
 - ```connect(effect)``` route output signal to destination via effect or chain
+- ```bypass``` boolean to bypass all effects, effect type string or array of strings to bypass specific effect types, defaults to false

 #### oscillator